sjtrotter/fedora-pxe-main/README.md

 Loosely based on [Fedora PXE Setup](https://docs.fedoraproject.org/en-US/fedora/latest/install-guide/advanced/Network_based_Installations/#pxe-overview).

+this is a companion server to the one at [fedora-pxe-stub](https://github.com/sjtrotter/fedora-pxe-stub).
+This is a main centrally located server that will provide files for installation, and the stub is used to pxe boot locally.

 Files:
 - wallpapers (folder) - contains image files for desktop wallpaper. these can be any filetype supported by gnome for backgrounds. most that I curated are png's.
-- .gitattributes - git attributes for the large file (settings.tar.gz). any files over 99MB will be handled by git lfs.
-- adduser.local - *No Longer Used* - a script run after user creation on Virtual hosts that adds the newly created users to the VNC server. this should not be considered 'secure' but is a way to have centrally located user accounts on a virtual server. recommend reviewing the global VNC defaults at /etc/tigervnc/vncserver-settings?-default/-required to make it more secure.
-- adduser.local.pp - *No Longer Used* - SELinux policy to allow adduser.local to run.
-- basic-workstation.ks - a basic workstation kickstart file. this uses the entire hard disk, installs the base workstation package group and encrypts the hard drive. **you should change the disk encryption password here**, but **DO NOT git push back into the repo after**.
-- default - basic BIOS menu configuration; no longer used, in favor of default-automenu
-- default-automenu - BIOS menu configuration - automatically generated from the kickstarts available on the server.
-- dhcpd.conf - dhcpd configuration - automatically generated from ansible facts; uses the subnet it is connected on to serve dhcp, next server, and dns information to clients. **You need to set up networking via nmtui** (from package NetworkManager-tui) for this to work right, because it pulls DNS from the subsequent nmconnection file, and you should be using a manual IP address.
-- grub-automenu.cfg - GRUB menu configuration - automatically generated from the kickstarts available on the server.
-- grub.cfg - basic GRUB menu configuration; no longer used, in favor of grub-automenu.cfg
+- basic-workstation.ks.j2 - a basic workstation kickstart file *template*.
+This is copied into the web directory for download from the stub pxe server so it can be customized locallly.
 - LICENSE - license for the project, GPL 3.0
-- manual-install.ks - manual installation kickstart; can be used to manually install a custom selection of software; meant to be used in testing to generate new automatic kickstarts if needed.
+- manual-install.ks.j2 - manual installation kickstart *template*.
+This is copied into the web directory for download from the stub pxe server so it can be customized locallly. can be used to manually install a custom selection of software; meant to be used in testing to generate new automatic kickstarts if needed.
 - networkminer.png - the software NetworkMiner comes with an icon that is glitched. this file was edited by myself from a random networkminer image and placed here to replace the icon.
 - PXE Server SOP.docx - Standard Operating Procedure for various PXE Server tasks and administration.
-- pxe-setup.yml - ansible playbook that sets up a base PXE server using the files in this directory.
-See pxe-setup flow for more info.
+- pxe-main.yml - ansible playbook that sets up a main PXE server using the files in this directory.
+See pxe-main flow for more info.
 - README.md - this file.
-- settings.tar.gz - contains local settings for firefox, chrome, vscode, local password policy, and .bashrc's for root and all users. this file will likely be removed from this repository and distributed ad-hoc due to the potentially sensitive nature of files in here.
+- settings.tar.gz - contains local settings for firefox, chrome, vscode, local password policy, and .bashrc's for root and all users. this file will likely be removed from this repository and distributed ad-hoc due to the potentially sensitive nature of files in here. *This file has been removed; see section below on how to build it.* (you must build one to successfully execute this playbook, and place it in the `other` folder)
 - virtual-post.yml - ansible playbook that sets up a base Virtual Machine fedora workstation. be default some things are omitted from here, like vmware horizon; our use case requires smart cards, and we can't broker smartcard over VNC so it is not needed; also removed virtualization capability i.e. gnome-boxes and also added a VNC server (see adduser.local above). **this can probably still be improved**.
 - virtual-workstation.ks - the accompanying kickstart file to automatically install with the virtual-post.yml configuration.
 - vncuseradd - bash script placed in /usr/loca/bin on virtual workstations.
 Can be used to create new users with VNC capabilities.
+- vncuseradd.8.gz - the man page for the vncuseradd script.
 - workstation-post.yml - the basic workstation ansible playbook that installs a standard loadout of software.

 # flow of pxe-setup.yml

-**this is a high-level overview and is not an exhaustive list of what happens; see the yml for more info**. the ansible script will download needed components for the server (httpd, dhcp-server, tftp-server) and then syslinux and grub-x64.
-It copies the relavant files from the latter two packages into /var/lib/tftpboot, the pxe server directory. it then downloads the kernel and initrd. afterward it writes a new repo file for the Everything branch of the fedora mirror, which will allow installations local not requiring internet. it writes the template config files to the relevant locations and then opens the firewall to allow the services to be accessible, and starts/restarts and enables the services. at the end it then syncs the repo. **this takes a long time, it is about 85 GB**.
+**this is a high-level overview and is not an exhaustive list of what happens; see the yml for more info**. the ansible script will download needed components for the server (httpd for this one). it then downloads the kernel and initrd. afterward it writes a new repo file for the Everything branch of the fedora mirror. it writes the template config files to the relevant locations and then opens the firewall to allow the services to be accessible, and starts/restarts and enables the services. at the end it then syncs the repo. **this takes a long time, it is about 85 GB**.

-IF any files are changed on the pxe server, i.e. the basic-workstation.ks file to change the LUKS encryption key, the pxe-setup.yml should be run again with `sudo ansible-playbook pxe-setup.yml` within this directory. **the local repo sync will take much less time, as it will only verify vice re-download**.
+IF any files are changed on the pxe server, i.e. pxe-main.yml file to change the publicly accessible IP, the pxe-setup.yml should be run again with `sudo ansible-playbook pxe-setup.yml` within this directory. **the local repo sync will take much less time, as it will only verify vice re-download**.

 # HOWTO: Documentation
 the following items need to be within the documentation: